-In ghost-and-leech attack, besides the malicious reader (the leech), the adversary has further control over a malicious tag (the ghost) which communicates with a valid reader.
+In ghost-and-leech attack, besides the malicious reader (the ghost), the adversary has further control over a malicious tag (the leech) which communicates with a valid reader.
 The adversary's goal is to use the malicious tag to impersonate the valid tag by letting the malicious tag respond to interrogations from the valid reader with information surreptitiously read from the valid tag by the malicious reader.

-In reader-and-ghost attack, originally called the "mafia fraud" attack [13], [14], the adversary controls a malicious reader and tag pair, just like in the ghost-and-leech attack.
-However, the malicious reader controlled by the reader-and-ghost adversary is a legitimate reader or believed by the valid tag as a legitimate reader.
+In reader-and-leech attack, the adversary controls a malicious reader and tag pair, just like in the ghost-and-leech attack.
+However, the malicious reader controlled by the reader-and-leech adversary is a legitimate reader or believed by the valid tag as a legitimate reader.
 Hence, the valid tag (or its owner) is aware of and agree with communications with the malicious reader.
-That is, the interrogation from the malicious reader to the valid tag is not surreptitious as in unauthorized reading and ghost-and-leech attacks.
+That is, interrogations from the malicious reader to the valid tag is not surreptitious as in unauthorized reading and ghost-and-leech attacks.
 The goal of the adversary is still to impersonate the valid tag.

-In all the attack contexts, we assume the adversary does not have direct access to the valid tag.
+In all attack contexts, we assume the adversary does not have direct access to the tag.
 So tampering or corrupting the tag physically is not possible, or can be easily detected.
 The adversary is also unable to tamper the tag remotely through injected malicious code.
 We further assume that the adversary is able to spoof the GPS signal around the victim tag but not around the victim reader.
 This is because the reader is usually installed in a controlled place (toll booth, office building gate, or retailer store) and thus GPS spoofing around the victim reader can be easily detected.
 We do not consider loss or theft of tags.

-4 LOCATION-AWARE SELECTIVE UNLOCKING
+4. LOCATION-AWARE DEFENSES